mattiasflodin/reckless/doc/performance.md

 * [spdlog](https://github.com/gabime/spdlog/).
 This is closest to reckless in its design goals.
 It tries to be very fast, and offers an asynchronous mode.
   See notes below on how it is used in the benchmark.
-* [pantheios](http://www.pantheios.org/) is often recommended as a good library with high performance.
+* [pantheios](http://www.pantheios.org/) is often seen recommended as a good library with high performance.
 The author describes it more as a “logging API” that lets you plug in different libraries at the back end.
 However, it offers some stock back ends, and I suspect that most people use these built-in facilities.
 I use the “simple” frontend and the “file” backend.
 * No operation.
 This means that the log call is ignored and no code is generated apart from the timing code.
 For the scenarios that measure individual call timings, this gives us an idea of how much overhead is added by the measurement itself.
-For the scenarios that measure total execution time, this lets us compare the execution time to what it would be if no logging occurred at all.
+For the scenarios that measure total execution time, this lets us compare the execution time to what it is when logging occurs at all.

 How to read the benchmarks
 --------------------------